 Training for KSA test administration is provided to District Assessment Coordinators (DACs) by the Division of Assessment and Accountability Support (DAAS).
 This training emphasizes the roles and responsibilities of the DACs and Building Assessment Coordinators (BACs) for before, during, and after test administration.
 The DACs are responsible for all aspects of the KSA test administration, including providing test materials and training to the BACs.
-The DACs also serve as the point of contact for Pearson in the case of issues with test materials (e.g., damaged boxes during shipping, additional materials ordering).
+The DACs also serve as the point of contact for Pearson in the case of issues with online testing or accommodated test materials (e.g., accommodated test materials ordering).